-Abdullah said he had raised the issue during his recent meetings with the home minister in Jammu and New Delhi, urging that there was no purpose in keeping the destinations shut.
-He said he was assured that the places would be reopened and that orders to this effect have now been issued.
+Abdullah said he had raised the issue during his recent meetings with the home minister in Jammu and New Delhi, urging that there was no purpose in keeping the destinations shut as they had remained open even during the worst of times.

 The chief minister added that local residents dependent on tourism had suffered losses due to the closure and expressed hope that visitors would now return to these beautiful places.

-The lieutenant governor on Monday ordered the reopening of 11 tourist destinations in Kashmir and three in the Jammu region.
 These were among over 80 places closed in the aftermath of the April 22 terror attack last year, which left 26 people, mostly tourists, dead.

 Responding to controversial remarks made by BJP MLA Vikram Randhawa, Abdullah said the truth had prevailed, claiming that a case had been registered against Randhawa for allegedly occupying government land.